Discharge Options for Direct Reduced Iron and its Hot Transport

+DRI is produced by the direct reduction of iron ore by using non coking coal / natural gas.
 The two main methods of producing direct reduced iron (DRI) are (i) gas based process in a vertical shaft furnace and (ii) coal based process in a rotary furnace.
-In both the processes the reduction reactions take place in solid state and the maximum furnace temperatures are in the range of 850 deg C to 1050 deg C.
+In both the processes the reduction reactions take place in solid state and the maximum furnace temperatures are in the range of 850 deg C to 1,050 deg C.

-There are also environmental benefits of hot DRI charging.
-Retaining the sensible heat in the DRI rather than dissipating it to the atmosphere lowers overall emissions in two ways.
-First, the lower electricity demand reduces power plant emissions per ton of steel produced.
-Second, for those EAFs employing carbon injection, reduced energy requirements in the EAF result into less CO2 given off.
+There are also environmental benefits of HDRI charging.
+Retaining the sensible heat in the DRI rather than dissipating it to the environment lowers overall emissions in two ways.
+First, the lower electricity demand reduces power plant emissions per ton of liquid steel produced.
+Second, for those EAFs employing carbon injection, reduced energy requirements in the EAF result into less CO2 emissions.

 Transport of HDRI